codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 Codefresh includes a [built-in Helm repository]({{site.baseurl}}/docs/new-helm/managed-helm-repository/) that comes integrated to all accounts.
 You can use this repository to store charts like any other public Helm repository.
 It is also possible to manually deploy applications from your repository.

-To store a Helm chart, first of all you need to import the shared configuration that defines the integrated Helm Repository.
+To store a Helm chart, first of all you need to import the shared configuration that defines the integrated Helm Repository, or, you can define the repository URL directly.

 Click the *Variables* taskbar in the right of the pipeline editor build and select *Import from shared configuration*.
 Find the details of the integrated Helm repository.